 If the limits of construction activities disturb one or more acres, obtain coverage under the New York State Department of Environmental Conservation (NYSDEC) State Pollutant Discharge Elimination System (SPDES) General Permit for Stormwater Discharges from Construction Activity (GP-0-10-001) (Note: see below for City requirements, which affect land disturbances less than one acre).
 Under the NYSDEC General Permit, the applicant is required to prepare and implement a stormwater pollution prevention plan (SWPPP, see Step 3).
-This plan includes practices

-- □ Identify and calculate the acreage of "work area" limits. - Identify what erosion and sedimentation control (E&SC) measures will be implemented to manage that are designed to manage the quantity and quality of runoff, including green infrastructure requirements.
+This plan includes practices that are designed to manage the quantity and quality of runoff, including green infrastructure requirements.
 The City of Rochester partners with the NYSDEC in regulating stormwater runoff.
 Both State and City requirements are summarized below.